testdouble/testdouble.js/README.md

 loadsPurchases = td.replace('../src/loads-purchases')
 ```

-You probable mean to assign the fake like this:
+You probably want to assign the fake like this:

 ```js
 loadsPurchases = td.replace('../src/loads-purchases').default